 Get one-on-one help from a pharmacist to be sure you’re getting the most out of your medications.
 MTM is available at no cost with any HealthPartners Medicare plan that includes prescription drug coverage, like a Medicare Advantage plan.

-Diabetes supplies (PDF) Prior authorization list and Part B step therapy list (PDF)– This list contains prior authorization (PA) and step therapy requirements for network providers regarding certain services and Part B drugs.
+Diabetes supplies (PDF) Prior authorization list and Part B step therapy list (PDF), last updated 2/2023 – This list contains prior authorization (PA) and step therapy requirements for network providers regarding certain services and Part B drugs.

 Your EOC explains what the plan covers, how much you pay and more.
 It’s a legal document that provides complete information about how your Medicare plan works.